Do dogs get heart disease?

 Treatment depends on the cause of the valve disease.
 Some types of congenital valve abnormalities can be corrected with cardiac catheterization procedures (such as balloon valvuloplasty), available at some specialty centers.
 Antibiotics are essential for the treatment of infectious endocarditis, and long-term heart medications may be necessary if irreversible damage has occurred.
 Degenerative valve disease, the most common type of valve disease encountered in dogs, while not curable, can be treated medically for extended periods of time with the goal of decreasing the strain on the heart while maintaining sufficient blood flow.

 Diseases of the Heart Muscle

-What Causes Heart Muscle Diseases in Dogs and Cats?
+What Causes Heart Muscle Diseases in Dogs?

 Diseases of the heart muscle include congenital abnormalities such as atrial and ventricular septal defects (holes between two chambers of the heart), as well as heart muscle diseases that develop at some point in a dog or cat’s life, such as dilated cardiomyopathy (DCM), hypertrophic cardiomyopathy (HCM), and arrhythmogenic right ventricular cardiomyopathy (ARVC).

 Often structural defects present at birth, such as septal defects, are detected on a puppy’s first pediatric examination.
 These abnormalities cause heart murmurs that can be heard with a stethoscope.
 An echocardiogram can then be performed to determine the size and location of the defect, and to determine the best treatment (if any is necessary) and prognosis.

 Dilated Cardiomyopathy (DCM)

 What is Dilated Cardiomyopathy?